 16. Content Distribution

-A huge content marketing mistake is to think that you just need to create and publish content.
-This simply isn't the case.
+Another of the major content marketing mistakes is to think that you just need to create and publish content.
+This simply isn’t the case.

 You must actively promote your content so that it reaches a wide scope of potential readers.
 In fact, you should spend much more time promoting each piece of content than it takes to create it.